RoeeLupo/audio-signal-generator/README.md

 - Jumper wires (generic)

 ## Notes
-- connected + (plus) and - (minus) rows on the breadboard to the 5V and GND pins on the arduino board
+- Connect + (plus) and - (minus) rows on the breadboard to the 5V and GND pins on the arduino board
 - The trimmer controls the LCD intensity

 ## Scheme